 Postsecondary educational institutions shall not compensate or cause compensation to a student athlete, prospective student athlete, or such an individual's family for the use of the individual's name, image, or likeness rights, or athletic reputation.

-No contract of a college athletic program shall prevent a student athlete from receiving compensation for the use of such athlete's name, image, or likeness rights, or athletic reputation outside of official, mandatory team activities record in a writing made publicly available upon request.
+No contract of a college athletic program shall prevent a student athlete from receiving compensation for the use of such athlete's name, image, or likeness rights, or athletic reputation outside of official, mandatory team activities recorded in writing made publicly available upon request.

-Institutions that enter into commercial agreements that directly or indirectly use a college athlete's name, image, or likeness rights, or athletic reputation, shall conduct a financial development program of at least 15 hours once per year, as described in the act.
+Institutions that enter into commercial agreements that directly or indirectly use a student athlete's name, image, or likeness rights, or athletic reputation, shall conduct a financial development program for student athletes, as described in the act.